Implanted Port: Before Your Procedure

 What is an implanted port?

-An implanted port is a device to put medicine, blood, nutrients, or fluids directly into your blood.
-The port may be used to draw blood for tests only if another vein, such as in the hand or arm, can't be used.
-People can have a port for weeks, months, or longer.
+An implanted port is a device placed in a vein so that medicine, blood, nutrients, or fluids can be put directly into your blood.
+The port may also be used to draw blood for tests.
+People can have a port for weeks or months.

-Fluid goes into the port through a needle.
-You will feel a slight pain when the needle goes into the port.
 Some ports have a small reservoir that can be filled with medicine or fluid.
-The reservoir slowly puts medicine into your bloodstream.
-A special needle may stay in the port for a short time.
-This is called a Huber needle.
+The medicine slowly flows from the reservoir into your blood.
+A special needle (Huber needle) may be placed in the port for a short time while you are getting medicines or fluids.

 How do you prepare for the procedure?